 Thankfully, that brain wiring is normal—and changeable.

-Simply put, there are two relevant brain players that emerge during a fight.
+Simply put, there are two relevant brain players that emerge during a fight or arguments.
 The amygdala is part of what some people refer to as the “lower brain” (part of the limbic system), whose responsibility it is to process emotion.
 This is the part of your brain that reacts to a perceived threat—physical or emotional—by producing knee-jerk, automatic responses based on past events.

 This part of the brain is great when we’re physically threatened.
 We don’t stand around deciding what to do when a car is coming too fast at us; we run, and are therefore kept safe by our quick-acting lower brain.
 But when the threat is emotional versus physical in nature and our lower brain takes over to protect us, the overreaction can be very harmful to our relationship.

 In contrast, the “high brain” (part of the frontal lobes of the cerebral cortex) is slow moving.
 It handles conscious processing, reasoning, reflection, language, and empathy, allowing us to better choose coping strategies and options.
 This part is activated when there is no perceived threat—you know, the communication that seems sane and stimulating, where you really consider things, weigh the pros and cons, hear out all sides, and come out understanding more about a situation.

 So, if no one is to blame, what can you blame for arguments?